eove/orca/docs/threat_model.md

 This is the same idea as [secret sharing](./secret_sharing.md), but physically.

-A safe with this feature doesn't exists yet (as far as we know).
-It would raise the cost to protect the offline root CA but would worth it since it solves, for a one time cost, the limits of O.R.CA.
+A safe with this feature would raise the cost to protect the offline root CA but would be worth it since it solves, for a one time cost, the limits of O.R.CA.

 The next chapters form a fiction story to explain some scenarios of attacks and missuses that O.R.CA aims to solve.
 You can skip them if you are already convinced that handling a PKI should be done with care and/or you understand the risk scenarios associated with it.